New Warriors: New Warriors (MC2)

 In the alternate time line known as MC2, Spider-Girl reforms the New Warriors and fights with them.
 However, when Spider-Girl makes a truce with supervillains Funny Face and Angel Face, the team shuns her.

 The new roster includes the Buzz, Darkdevil, Golden Goblin, Raptor and the twin crime fighters sharing the identity of Ladyhawk.
 The team receives support from Normie Osborn, including unlisted cell phones.

 Wolfpack (House of M)

 Within the House of M reality created by the Scarlet Witch, Luke Cage, leader of the Human Resistant Movement, makes treaties among the rival gangs.
 Among them is one called the Wolfpack, and the majority of its members have been New Warriors in the 616 reality.
 The gang's roster includes Darkhawk, Lightspeed, Rage, Speedball, Turbo and Zero-G.

-Collected editions

-The series have been collected into a number of trade paperbacks: